tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   This can be avoided, as we statically analyse the scope and should be able to tell whether any such logic was required.

+* Intern literals [easy]

+  Currently, the compiler emits a separate entry in the constant table for each literal.
+So the program `1 + 1 + 1` will have three entries in its `Chunk::constants` instead of only one.